 Scoliosis Treatment Brisbane

-In our opinion, scoliosis in the spine is the bodies way of trying to even out the imbalance through the pelvis, to keep the persons eyes level.
-There is a mechanism between the eyes and the brain where the body always tries to keep the eyes level with the horizon (it may be broken in Britney Spears).
-The body will always change the position of the spine and create a curvature of the spine to keep the eyes level.
+We understand scoliosis to be your body’s maladaptive way to even out an imbalance in the pelvis, in order to keep you, and importantly your eyes, level.
+A mechanism between the eyes and the brain always tries to keep the eyes level with the horizon.
+Your body will constantly change the position of the spine to compensate for the pelvic imbalance.
+Thus, creating a curvature of the spine, to keep your eyes level.